Nihil96/semos-react/lectures/lecture_3/lecture_3.md

 }
 ```

+**Explanation:**

+1. Parent Component:

+- Holds an object userInfo in its state, containing properties like name, age, and location.
+- Passes the userInfo object and a function updateUserInfo to the child component.

+2. Child Component:

+- Receives the userInfo and updateUserInfo function through props.
+- When the "Move to San Francisco" button is clicked, the child calls the updateUserInfo function, passing an updated location to modify the parent’s state.

+### Important!

+When working with reference data types in React

+In React, we need to copy the object before updating it to ensure that we respect the principle of immutability.
+React's state should always be treated as immutable, meaning we should never directly modify the existing state.
+Instead, we create a new copy of the state with the necessary changes and then update the state with that new copy.

+**Why is this important?**

+- Efficient Re-rendering: React uses shallow comparison to determine whether a component should re-render.
+If you directly mutate the state, React might not detect the changes because the reference to the object in memory stays the same.
+By copying the object, we create a new reference, which React can easily detect, triggering a re-render as needed.

+- State Consistency: Directly mutating state can lead to unpredictable behavior, especially in larger applications where multiple components depend on the state.
+Creating copies ensures that other components that rely on the old state won’t be unexpectedly affected.

 ## Conditional Rendering in React

 Conditional rendering in React allows you to display different UI elements based on certain conditions.
 This is a fundamental concept that enhances the interactivity and user experience of your application.
 You can use JavaScript logical operators like if, ternary, or even short-circuit evaluation to achieve this.